 Master Fade This slider is connected to some of the other sliders in this section that perform general enhancements to the eyes.
-You will see the other slide move as this one is moved.
+You will see the other slider move as this one is moved.
 Whiten Eyes Whitens and brightens the white part of the eyes.
 The area affected is controlled by the Whitening Area slider.

-Whitening takes any color out of the whites of the eyes leaving them a shade of gray when the slider is at the top.
-Pressing the Whiten Eyes button opens two sub-sliders that let you whiten the left and right eyes independently.
-Clean Eyes Cleans up veins and other discolorations in the whites of the eyes.
-The area affected is controlled by the Whitening Area slider. the left and right eyes in Eye let you control the common (maximum effect).
-The used to either increase slider to the right, or make left.
-The curve sliders were sliders and the sliders were sliders and the sliders were sliders. es button opens four sub-sliders that let you control independently.
-The sub-sliders Left Eye and Right overall effect for each eye, from 0 (no effect) to 100 is sub-sliders Left Curve and Right Curve can be at the apparent curvature of the eye by moving the ake the eye appear flatter by moving the slider to the work by adjusting the cleaning effect added, so they a corresponding left/right eye slider is 0.
-Whitening Area Changes the area of th Eyes or Clean Eyes sli e eye that will be whitened or cleaned by the Whiten ders. g Area button opens two sub-sliders that let you eleft and right eyes independently.
+Whitening takes any co olor out of the whites of the eyes leaving them a Pressing the Whiten Eyes button opens two sub-sliders that let you whiten the left and right eyes independently.
+Clean Eyes ther discolorations in the whites of the eyes.
+The led by the Whitening Area slider. the left and right eyes in Eye let you control the of (maximum effect).
+The used to either increase slider to the right, or make the curve sliders. es button opens four sub-sliders that let you control independently.
+The sub-sliders Left Eye and Right overall effect for each eye, from 0 (no effect) to 100 e sub-sliders Left Curve and Right Curve can be the apparent curvature of the eye by moving the ake the eye appear flatter by moving the slider to the work by adjusting the cleaning effect added, so they a corresponding left/right eye slider is 0.
+Whitening Area Changes the area of the Eyes or Clean Eyes sli e eye that will be whitened or cleaned by the Whiten ders. g Area button opens two sub-sliders that let you e left and right eyes independently.
 Darken Pupil Darkens the pupil (the black part in the middle of the eye) in the eyes.
-Pressing the Darken Pupil button opens two sub-sliders that let you darken the left and right pupils independently.
-Darken Pupil Size Use to change the size Use to change the size of the pupil when darkening.
+Pupil button opens two sub-sliders that let you t pupils independently.
+Darken Pupil Size Use to change the size of the pupil when darkening.
 Pupil Size button opens two sub-sliders that let you not pupils independently.
-Sharpen Eyes Sharpens the subject's eyes.
-Pressing the Sharpen Eyes button opens the following sub-sliders that let you control the amount of sharpening applied to different parts of the eyes.
-Upper L Lash Sharpens the upper left eye lashes.
+Sharpen Eyes Sharpens the subject's s eyes.
+Pressing the Sharpen Eyes button opens the following sub-sliders that you control the amount of sharpening applied to different parts of the eye Upper L Lash Sharpens the upper left eye lashes.
 Lower L Lash Sharpens the lower left eye lashes.
 Left Eye Sharpens the left eye.
 Left Lash Area Changes the size of the area that the left eye sharpening influences.
 Upper R Lash Sharpens the upper right eye lashes.
 Lower R Lash Sharpens the lower right eye lashes.